Cybergate9/driowww/services.md

 If you care about such details we have up to date skills including:

-* Language experience: C, Perl, PHP, Javascript
+* Language experience: formerly C and Perl, these days mostly PHP or Javascript
-* Used to working in environments such as: Windows, Linux, and OSX on single servers/machines, or VMWare installations, or on AWS
+* Used to working in environments such as: Windows, Linux, and OSX on single servers/machines, on VMware installations, or on Amazon EC2 (AWS)
-* Used to working on web servers based on Apache, Varnish or Node.js on Windows or Linux using PHP, Drupal, Javascript in HTML5 and CSS3
+* Used to working on web servers based on Apache or Node.js on Windows/Linux/OSX
-* Data store and indexer experience includes: MySQL, MSSQL, Elasticsearch, RethinkDB
+* Data store and indexer experience includes: MySQL, some MSSQL, Elasticsearch, RethinkDB
-* Current vendor systems experience with Adlib (collections management) and Portfolio (digital asset management)
+* Current vendor systems experience with Adlib (collections management) and Portfolio (digital asset management) with a raft of other server based systems experience in the past.